zepaulojr1/rodRefReg/README.md

    ```

 2. **Configure Settings via GUI:**
+   - Follow the instructions provided in the welcome header.
    - Answer the questions on the right side of the screen to configure water volume and intervals.
    - Click the "Suggest Settings" button to receive setting recommendations.
    - Click the "Push Settings" button to save these settings.
    - Click "Run Program" to start the water dispensing process.

+     **Note:** All setting changes, trigger notifications, and other alerts will be cast to the in-GUI terminal.

 3. **Stop the Program:**
    - Click "Stop Program" or close the GUI window to stop the program.

 ## Advanced Settings
-Access advanced settings via the GUI to fine-tune system behavior:
+If more fine-tuned settings are desired, you may instead choose to ignore the suggest settings feature alltogether and manually change your settings within the "Advanced Settings" Section of the GUI.
+The parameters included in this section are:
 - Enable or disable specific relay pairs
 - Set the number of triggers for each relay pair
 - Adjust interval and stagger times
 - Define water window start and end times

 ## Email Notifications (slack?
 The system can send email notifications upon successful water dispensing.
+We used the free-tier offered by [Brevo](https://www.brevo.com/)(formerly SendInBlue) to generate a unique API key required for the RRR's emailing feature, however any equivalent service will likely be sufficient.
+Once you have aquired the necessary information, you may update the program's code as shown below:

 1. **Configure Email Settings:**
    Update the `send_email` function with your SMTP API key and recipient details: